Laurent-I/Laurent-I/README.md

 Ethical Hacker and ML Engineer
 ------------------------------

-I love Pentesting and coding ML in Python🐍.
+I love Pentesting and coding ML in Python🐍 and Backend in General.
 I love open-source and like to learn new things .
 I am addicted to books📖 with my favourite quote being "Time the one thing we need most but use worst."

 * 🌍  I'm based in Kigali, Rwanda
 * ✉️  You can contact me at [irakramlaw@gmail.com](mailto:irakramlaw@gmail.com)
 * 🚀  I'm currently working on A BIG PROJECT LOL.
-* 🧠  I'm learning Ethical Hacking and Pentesting.
+* 🧠  I'm learning Ethical Hacking and Backend with NestJs.
 * 🤝  I'm open to collaborating on Open Source Projects

 <a href="https://www.twitter.com/I_6lack" target="_blank" rel="noreferrer"><img